marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

   A tightly cropped screenshot of a green banner that reads "Account downgraded.
 Thanks for your feedback."
 {{< /image >}}

-Now originally, this is where I had ended the blog post but I actually went back to Dropbox months later and just discovered this process hadn't even deleted my account.
-All I accomplished was that I downgraded my plan?!
+Now originally, this is where I had ended the blog post but I actually went back to Dropbox a few weeks later[^2] and just discovered this process hadn't even deleted my account.
+All I accomplished was that I downgraded my plan which is obvious in hindsight but also, why this much friction just to downgrade a plan then?
+Just what sort of nightmare will it take to delete my account and do businesses have to go through this hell if you purchase an enterprise plan?!

 {{< image src="/blog/dropbox-is-way-too-clingy/08-banner.png" >}}
   A tightly cropped screenshot of a red banner that reads "You are scheduled to downgrade."